Dance and Health - Advancing Your Practice

 The training programme is led by…

-Emily Jenkins, Founder-Director of Move Dance Feel, in partnership with Kate Rogan, Helen Kindred and Sian Hopkins of Middlesex University Dance Department.
+Emily Jenkins, Founder-Director of Move Dance Feel, as well as 10 specialists contributing cross-sector practice, insights and career sustainability support.
 Together they share expertise in dance and somatic practices, dance and health, teaching and facilitation, dance technique, artist wellbeing, dance science and research, community dance practice, pedagogy and education.

-The core facilitation team will be joined by specialists contributing cross-sector practice, insights and career sustainability support.
-In addition to dance, these sessions will focus on creative health, grief tending, arts advocacy and activism, and financial literacy.
+In addition to dance, the sessions will focus on creative health, grief tending, arts advocacy and activism, and financial literacy.

 All participants will become part of a training cohort who learn with and from one another.

-Dance at Middlesex University are delighted to be collaborating with Emily - someone at the forefront of dance and health.
+“Dance at Middlesex University are delighted to be collaborating with Emily - someone at the forefront of dance and health.
 The need for greater support of wellbeing during complex health difficulties is increasing, thus leading to a greater requirement from dance artists to share their practice in this capacity.
 We are excited about working together to offer timely sector support.

 Who is it for?